-Traditionally, much of the travel shed analysis has focused on vehicles travel using GIS data representing the geography of street segments and their characteristics, like speeds, intersections, and one-way restrictions.
-But thanks to a successful FHWA grant application led by UDOT, travel shed analysis capability is planned to be available next summer for bike, pedestrian, transit and and mixed mode travel analysis along Utah’s Wasatch Front urban area.
+Traditionally, much of the travel shed analysis has focused on vehicle travel using GIS data representing the geography of street segments and their characteristics, like speeds, intersections, and one-way restrictions.
+But thanks to a successful FHWA grant application led by UDOT, travel shed analysis capability is planned to be available next summer for bike, pedestrian, transit, and mixed-mode travel analysis along Utah’s Wasatch Front urban area.

-The Measuring Multimodal Network Connectivity Pilot project, funded by FHWA, will make use of the excellent, existing GIS data layers built and shared by counties and cities for road centerlines, bike lanes, and multi-use paths, together with the Utah Transit Authority’s transit routes and schedules.
+Utah’s Measuring Multimodal Network Connectivity Pilot project, funded by FHWA, will make use of the excellent existing GIS data layers built and shared by counties and cities for road centerlines, bike lanes, and multiuse paths, together with the Utah Transit Authority’s transit routes and schedules.
 The goal will be to periodically bring all of these layers together into a cohesive multimodal dataset that can be used to identify transportation gaps and issues for use in prioritizing enhancements to the system, particularly for non-vehicle-only modes.

-UDOT, and its partners—Wasatch Front Regional Council, Mountainland Association of Governments, and UTA—are eager to use a set of techniques and metrics developed by FHWA to quantify the performance of the existing multimodal transportation system and evaluate and prioritize potential future projects that will improve active transportation, transit, and the roadway systems, and especially how they work together for to serve residents and visitors.
+UDOT and its partners—Wasatch Front Regional Council, Mountainland Association of Governments, and UTA—are eager to use a set of techniques and metrics developed by FHWA to quantify the performance of the existing multimodal transportation system and evaluate and prioritize potential future projects that will improve active transportation, transit, and the roadway systems, as well as how they work together to serve residents and visitors.

-To give a tangible example of just one type of analysis that will be possible as a result of the project – it should be fairly straightforward to answer questions such as ‘where can a resident of a Murray apartment complex get to in 45 minutes with a transit pass and a bike, scooter, or a willingness to walk?’
-With the travel shed solution to the question in hand, the number of jobs or other destinations can be then be counted within the travel shed.
+To give a tangible example of just one type of analysis that will be possible as a result of the project: it should be fairly straightforward to answer questions such as “Where can a resident of a Murray apartment complex get to in 45 minutes with a transit pass and a bike, scooter, or willingness to walk?”
+With the travel shed solution to the question in hand, the number of destinations, including potential job sites, can be then be counted within the travel shed.
 And that, in turn, provides insight into the relative accessibility to opportunities from that location.

-The major project tasks, expected to be complete by Summer of 2019, are:
+The major project tasks, expected to be complete by the summer of 2019, are:

-- building region wide mode-to-mode connectors as GIS features that interconnect transit stations, local roads, bike/ped paths, and the local road network
+- building region-wide mode-to-mode connectors as GIS features that interconnect transit stations, local roads, bike/pedestrian paths, and the local road network;

-- densifying GIS path data around key destinations such as campuses, major transit stations,
+- densifying GIS path data around key destinations, such as campuses and major transit stations;

 - automating common analysis needs with Python code.